ThomasBleijendaal/TinyAutomation/README.md

-TinyAutomation 0.2 beta
+TinyAutomation 0.3 beta
 ==================

-This 0.2 beta branch.
-The code does not compile and does not work yet.
-This documentation is also not finished.
+This 0.3 beta version.

 ---